Earth trojan: Searches

 An Earth-based search for objects was conducted in 1994, covering 0.35 square degrees of sky, under poor observing conditions.
 That search failed to detect any objects:

 "The limiting sensitivity of this search was magnitude ~22.8, corresponding to C-type asteroids ~350 m in diameter, or S-type asteroids ~175 m in diameter."

 In February 2017, the OSIRIS-REx spacecraft performed a search from within the region on its way to asteroid Bennu.
 No additional Earth trojans were discovered.

 In April 2017, the Hayabusa2 spacecraft searched the region while proceeding to asteroid Ryugu, but did not find any asteroids there.

 Giant-impact hypothesis

 A hypothetical planet-sized Earth trojan the size of Mars, given the name Theia, is thought by proponents of the giant-impact hypothesis to be the origin of the Moon.
 The hypothesis states that the Moon formed after Earth and Theia collided, showering material from the two planets into space.
 This material eventually accreted around Earth and into a single orbiting body, the Moon.

 At the same time, material from Theia mixed and combined with Earth's mantle and core.
-Supporters of the giant-impact hypothesis theorise that Earth's large core in relation to its overall volume is as a result of this combination.
+Supporters of the giant-impact hypothesis theorise that Earth's large core in relation to its overall volume is a result of this combination.